reideast/machine-learning-algorithm/README.md

 Source code has been tested with Python version 3.6

 ### graphviz

-To generate tree visualisations of the models, the graphviz package must be installed on the local machine.
+Graphviz is a popular graph-creating library with its own markup language.
+To generate tree visualisations of the models, this package must be installed on the local machine.

 Please follow the download instructions at [graphviz project](https://graphviz.gitlab.io/).
 The `dot` executable must be available, or graphs will be blank

 Note: For a Windows installation, the graphviz `bin` directory must be added to the `PATH` env variable for Python to utilise it.

+### pydot

+Pydot is an interface used to create graphviz objects in Python code.

+Install with `pip install pydot`.
+Full details at [pydot project](https://github.com/pydot/pydot)